MothOnMars/search-gov/README.markdown

 * [Java Runtime Environment](https://www.java.com/en/download/)
 * [PhantomJS](http://phantomjs.org/download.html) - required to run JavaScript in Cucumber features

+## Gems

+The Docker app container automatically installs gems when the container is built.
+If you make any changes to the gems, you should rebuild the app image:

+    $ docker-compose build app

 ## Service credentials; how we protect secrets